 CarlaMaria Rodrigues has been Principal Viola of the San Francisco Opera since 1996.
 Her professional life began as a member of the Minnesota Orchestra where she was appointed Assistant Principal Viola.
-While serving as the orchestra’s Acting Principal, she was a featured soloist in Strauss’ Don Quixote with Yo Yo Ma and David Zinman.
+While serving as the orchestra’s Acting Principal in 1995, she was a featured soloist in Strauss’ Don Quixote with Yo Yo Ma and David Zinman.
 Since her arrival in San Francisco, she has also held the position of Principal Viola with the Australian Chamber Orchestra.

 A native of London, CarlaMaria entered the Yehudi Menuhin School at the age of ten.
-She initially entered on the violin and was later encouraged to take up the viola in addition to playing the violin.
-Her various teachers included, Robert Masters, Peter and Margaret Norris, Hans Keller, David Takeno and Nadia Boulanger.
-Growing up in England she appeared as both soloist and chamber musician in London’s major concert halls and has been heard on the BBC Radio and Television Network.
+She studied both violin and viola and her various teachers included Robert Masters, Peter and Margaret Norris, Hans Keller, David Takeno and Nadia Boulanger.
+From an early age she appeared as both soloist and chamber musician in London’s major concert halls and has been heard on the BBC Radio and Television Network.